angelinevu/spare_change/README.md

-Least Exact Change (LEC): the combination of dollars, quarters, dimes, nickels, and pennies that makes up the total value with the least number of total coins and bills.
+Least Exact Change (LEC): the combination of dollars, quarters, dimes, nickels, and pennies that make up the total value with the least number of total coins and bills.

 Future Updates: